MercurialJD/A-Demo-of-Primal-Simplex-Solver/README.md

 ## 5 Conclusion

 This project implements a prototype of Simplex solver, which solves LP problems in two phases.
 The implementation is capable of detecting unboundedness, infeasibility and avoiding degeneracy.
-Although the efficiency of this implementation might not be the best, this project should still a good start for linear optimization.
+Although the efficiency of this implementation might not be the best, this project should still be a good start for linear optimization.